Bernstein-von Mises theorems for time evolution equations: Functional Bernstein--von Mises theorems

 defines a continuous linear homeomorphism from $H^\eta_0 \to H^\eta_0$. \end{condition}

-\begin{remark}[Priors on subspaces] \normalfont In some applications it is of interest to consider $\theta'$ in (\ref{gaussser}) where a fixed subsequence of the $g_j$'s is set to zero, for instance to enforce the divergence free constraint in the Navier-Stokes model via the Stokes projector.
-In this case Condition \ref{gemol} can be modified to hold with $H^\gamma_0(\Omega, W)$ replaced everywhere by the resulting closed subspace spanned by the remaining non-zero $e_j$'s.
-The proof of Theorem \ref{mainbvm} below then still applies after only notational adjustments. \end{remark}
+\begin{remark}[Priors on subspaces] \normalfont In some applications it is of interest to consider $\theta'$ in (\ref{gaussser}) projected onto a closed subspace $\mathbb H$ of $H^\gamma_0(\Omega, W)$, for instance to enforce the divergence free constraint in the $2d$-Navier-Stokes model with $W=\R^2$ -- see \cite{NT23, KN25}.
+If this subspace $\mathbb H$ is compatible with the standard periodic Sobolev scale (as is the case with periodic divergence free vector fields), we can invoke Condition \ref{gemol} to hold with $H^\gamma_0(\Omega, W)$ replaced everywhere by $\mathbb H$, and the proof of Theorem \ref{mainbvm} below still applies after mostly notational adjustments, see \cite{KN25}, in particular Section 2.5. \end{remark}